 1 cup shredded cheddar or Monterey jack cheese (optional)

 Butter or oil for coating baking pan.

 To prepare poblano pepper:

 Add corn and chili peppers, stirring just until combined.
-Place skillet in 375 degree oven for 10 minutes.
+Place skillet in 375-degree oven for 10 minutes.
 After 10 minutes, carefully brush with butter or oil and add batter.
-Bake 25 minutes, or until tester comes out clean.
+Bake 25 minutes, or until a tester comes out clean.